 Tired of scrubbing at stains only to have them not disappear…again?
 Whether you have stains on your laundry, your pans, or your furniture, use these genius stain removal tips to get rid of tough stains with ease.
+How to remove stains?
+Check these hacks!

 You probably have several things in your home that can be useful in removing even the toughest of stains.
 Before giving in to your first inclination to toss out your stained item (trust me, I completely understand that impulse) or buy yet another stain remover, stop for a minute.